Ruth Warrick: Early life and career

 Warrick's first big break was being hired by a young Orson Welles for Citizen Kane (1941), in which she played Emily Monroe Norton, niece of the President of the United States and Kane's first wife.
 Welles pulled her photograph from the hundreds he had been sent by agents; he recognized her from a radio show they had worked on together in 1938.
 He spoke with her in New York: "I'm not looking for an actress that can play a lady," he said, "I want an actress who is a lady."
 She was in California within days, making several screen tests including one with Welles, and was regarded as perfect for the role.
-Warrick was expecting her first child during the filming of Kane, which prevented her being cast in The Magnificent Ambersons; but she worked on a 1942 episode ("My Little Boy") of Welles's radio series, and Welles hired her again for Journey into Fear (1943).
+Warrick was expecting her first child during the filming of Kane, which prevented her being cast in The Magnificent Ambersons.

+But she worked on a 1942 episode ("My Little Boy") of Welles's radio series, and Welles hired her again for Journey into Fear (1943).

-She appeared in The Corsican Brothers, The Iron Major, Mr. Winkle Goes to War, and Guest in the House.
+Warrick appeared in The Corsican Brothers, The Iron Major, Mr. Winkle Goes to War, and Guest in the House.

-Following World War II, she had a role in the Academy Award-winning Disney film Song of the South; she also appeared in Daisy Kenyon, which starred Joan Crawford and Henry Fonda, but by the late 1940s her film roles were becoming infrequent and less notable.
-After playing Betty Hutton's sister-in-law in Let's Dance, she starred as a troubled wife looking back at her life in the religious drama Second Chance and an alcoholic wife and mother in One Too Many (all 1950).
+Following World War II, she had a role in the Academy Award-winning Disney film Song of the South; she also appeared in Daisy Kenyon, which starred Joan Crawford and Henry Fonda.
+By the late 1940s, her film roles were becoming infrequent and less notable.
+After playing Betty Hutton's sister-in-law in Let's Dance, she starred as a troubled wife looking back at her life in the religious drama Second Chance and as an alcoholic wife and mother in One Too Many (all 1950).